Al Hayba: Season 3

-This season is set after season 1, after Schahin is shot and everyone thinks he is dead however Asaad realises he is alive and takes him to a hospital in Beirut with Jabal in secrecy.
-Jabal then spends his time in Beirut and he meets Noor, (played by Cyrine Abdelnour) a well known presenter.
+This season is set after season 1, after Chahine (Played by Abdo Chahine) is shot and everyone thinks he is dead however Izzat realises he is alive and takes him to a hospital in Beirut with Jabal in secrecy.
+Jabal then spends his time in Beirut and he meets Nour, (played by Cyrine Abdelnour) a well known host of a TV show.
 They both live on the same floor of the apartment building and they begin to fall deeply in love with each other.
-Ali (played by Said Serhan), who is the son of Asaad comes back to Hayba as a part of the Sheik Al Jabals and he falls in love with the new maid, Marwa, who had previously came to Jabals house after her husband had died (as Marwa's husband was one of Jabal's men).
+Ali (played by Said Serhan), who is the son of Izzat comes back to Hayba as a part of the Sheikh Al Jabals and he falls in love with the new maid, Marwa, who had previously came to Jabals house after her husband had died (as Marwa's husband was one of Jabal's men).
 Ghazi Sheikh Al Jabal is released from prison and vet himself as the head of the Sheikh Al Jabal Clan and also as the head of the Hayba Mafia.
-Ghazi attempts to kill Sekher, Jabal's brother, as he thinks that Schahin (who is his son) has died.
-Then, Schahin appears and the whole Hayba knows that he has survived.
-Schahin marries Muna, Jabals sister.
+Ghazi attempts to kill Sakhr, Jabal's brother, as he thinks that Chahine (who is his son) has died.
+Then, Chahine appears and the whole Hayba knows that he has survived.
+Schahin marries Muna, Jabal’s sister.
 Tharwat, Noor's friend of benefit was a barrier to Jabal to get to Noor, and Ghazi was more like an enemy than an uncle.
-Then Zaidan's right-hand man that wants to control Hayba with Jabal's uncle, Jamal Emran.
+Then Zaidan's right-hand man that wants to control Hayba with Jabal's uncle, Jamal Omran.
 With Jabal surrounded by traitors and enemies, Jabal attempts to kill them all, and he does.
 Jabal marries Noor after a lot of obstacles tried to stop them.
-In the final episode of the series Jabal is shot inside Asaad's car with Noor and his son, Sultan.
+In the final episode of the series Jabal is shot inside Izzat’s car with Noor and his son, Sultan.
 Jabal survives but Noor and his son die.